 Upstream certificate expired

-The certificate presented by the website has expired.
+A certificate presented by the website has expired.
 Contact the webmaster of the site to report this issue.

 Upstream certificate self-signed

-The certificate presented by the website is not signed by a Certificate Authority, and therefore Umbrella cannot determine if the certificate is trustworthy.
+The server certificate presented by the website is not signed by a Certificate Authority, and therefore Umbrella cannot determine if the certificate is trustworthy.

 Self-signed certificates are sometimes used when a server hosts a resource which is intended for a restricted audience.
 For example, web portals for I.T. security appliances often default to using self-signed certificates.
 Umbrella cannot be configured to trust self-signed certificates.